Taking Mozart to narrow lanes of Mumbai

 Rawat wasn't alone.
 For all the 40 people present in the room, right from patients suffering from cancer to their relatives who have been living at the centre, the intimate, sit-down musical concert was their first brush with western classical music.

-Symphony Orchestra of India musicians enthral children at Dr Mhaskar Hospital in Lower Parel
+Symphony Orchestra of India musicians enthral children at Mumbai Central daycare centre of Mumbai Mobile Creches

 Reaching out